ibm-cloud-docs/account/billing-overview.md

 The following are the various charging types:

-* **Fixed:** Fixed-rate pricing is based on an agreed upon monthly charge that isn't adjusted.
+* **Fixed:** Fixed-rate pricing is based on an agreed-upon monthly charge that isn't adjusted.
 * **Metered:** Metered-usage pricing is based on the number of GB hours that are consumed for runtimes and the number of IP addresses and storage for containers.
 * **Tiered:** Some pricing plans are based on a tiered pricing model, so you can get a volume-based discount according to your actual usage.
 Services might offer simple, graduated, or block tier pricing plans.
 * **Reserved:** Reserved pricing is based on a long-term commitment for a service, so you can get a discounted price.
 With a reserved plan, you get a dedicated service instance that is easy to set up, deploy, and deliver in the public {{site.data.keyword.cloud_notm}} environment.